Prince Mirian of Georgia: Early life and military career in Russia

-Mirian was born in 1767 into the family of Heraclius II, King of Kartli and Kakheti and his third wife Darejan née Princess Dadiani.
+Mirian was born in 1767 into the family of Heraclius II, King of Kartli-Kakheti and his third wife Darejan Dadiani.
 He was the fifth son and the ninth child born of this union.
-Upon signing of the Treaty of Georgievsk between Heraclius II and Catherine II of Russia in 1783, Mirian and his brother, the hierodeacon Anton, journeyed to St. Petersburg and were attached to the Imperial court.
+Upon signing of the Treaty of Georgievsk between Heraclius II and Catherine the Great in 1783, Mirian and his brother, the hierodeacon Anton, journeyed to St. Petersburg and were attached to the Imperial court.
 On this occasion, Mirian was commissioned into the Russian service as a colonel of the Iziumsky Light Cavalry Regiment.
 During the Russo-Turkish War (1787–1792), he served at Kuban.
 Promoted to major general in 1793, Mirian was the chief of the Kabardinsky Musketeer Regiment from 3 December 1796 to 27 January 1798.
 He saw service under the command of Count Ivan Gudovich on the Caucasus Line.
 During these years, he had a regular correspondence with his father and the Georgian court.